-APTCOO will consider whether incidents that involve illegal activity or content, or otherwise serious incidents, should be reported to the police.
+APTCOO will consider whether incidents that involve illegal activity or content should be reported to the police.

 Training

 All new staff members will receive training, as part of their induction, on safe internet use and online safeguarding issues, including cyberbullying and the risks of online radicalisation.